connervieira/Predator/docs/CONFIGURE.md

                 - The `repeat` value should be set to how many times you want the sound effect to be repeated.
                     - To disable a sound from playing, set this to 0.
                     - Under normal circumstances, this value should just be "1", but there might be some cases in which you want to play a particular sound repeatedly.
-                - The `delay` value determines how long Predator will wait, in seconds, between repetitions, if `reptition` is set to more than 1.
+                - The `delay` value determines how long Predator will wait, in seconds, between repetitions, if `repeat` is set to more than 1.
                     - Note that this delay includes the time it takes for the previous instances of the sound effect to play.
                     - For example, if the audio clip you're repeating takes 2 seconds to play, and you want a 1 second delay between audio clips, this setting should be 3 seconds.
                     - If the delay is set to zero, then all of the repetitions will play over top of each-other.